Last Updated on July 5, 2022 by ashley.davis

 To slow the transmission of viruses and bacteria, wash your hands frequently.
 When you come into contact with surfaces that haven’t been cleaned, make sure to use soap and water to wash your hands for a minimum of 20 seconds.

-You can also improve personal hygiene by maintaining a clean home.
+Personal hygiene can be improved through maintaining a clean household.
 An easy way to keep your home clean is by wiping down frequently touched surfaces with disinfectant spray.

 Clean body odor